-19. The EC asserts that their interpretations are "effectively confirmed" by various organizations' advice.
+- 18. The EC asserts that its interpretations of terms used in the SPS Agreement are "effectively confirmed" by various organizations' advice.
 However, the EC provides little or no explanation for its conclusion.
-In some cases, the EC has selectively relied on the advice provided, generally failing to acknowledge the advice regarding how such terms are typically construed and applied.
-For example, although the EC relies on the IPPC's definition of a pest, they do not address the fact that ISPM 11, which was also cited by the IPPC, directly contradicts many of the arguments presented in its first written submission.

-- 20. For other terms, the EC relies on artificial, and largely irrelevant, distinctions to support its claim.
+In some cases, the EC has selectively relied on the advice provided, generally failing to acknowledge the advice on how such terms are typically construed and applied.
+For example, although the EC relies on the IPPC's definition of a pest, the EC does not address the fact that ISPM 11, which was also cited by the IPPC, directly contradicts many of the arguments presented in the EC's first written submission. - 19.
+For other terms, the EC relies on artificial, and largely irrelevant, distinctions to support its claim.
 For example, the EC argues that the definition suggested for the term "additive" confirms that the GMO itself is not an additive.
 This argument is entirely beside the point.
-Whether the plant itself is an "additive" a point the US has never contested in no way resolves the question of whether the genetic insert or construct in the product is properly considered as an "additive" within the meaning of the SPS Agreement.
+Whether the plant itself is an "additive" a point the United States has never contested in no way resolves the question of whether the genetic insert or construct in the product is properly considered as an "additive" within the meaning of the SPS Agreement.
 Applesauce that contains food coloring is not itself considered to be a food additive, but it is indisputable that the food coloring contained in the applesauce falls within the definition of an additive in food.
-And any measure applied to protect human health from risks arising from the food coloring in the applesauce would accordingly be considered an SPS measure. - 21.
-The EC raises this same argument with respect to "contaminants," "toxin," and "disease."
-Whether the organizations' advice confirms that the biotech products are not themselves contaminants or toxins, is utterly irrelevant to whether either the genetic inserts or the substances produced by the inserts are contaminants or toxins.
+And, any measure applied to protect human health from risks arising from the food coloring in the applesauce would accordingly be considered an SPS measure.

+20. The EC raises this same argument with respect to "contaminants," "toxin," and "disease."
+Whether the organizations' advice confirms that the biotech products are not themselves contaminants or toxins is utterly irrelevant to whether either the genetic inserts or the substances produced by the inserts are contaminants or toxins.
 Nor would advice that biotech products are not "diseases" resolve whether measures taken to address any risks that might be presented by the antibiotic marker genes could properly be characterized as a measure taken to address "risks arising from . . . disease-causing organisms."